 - There is a strong smell associated with it.

 When it comes to versatility, Nixwax takes the cake.
-Their tent waterproofing spray keeps you nice and dry and acts as a barrier against the sun’s UV rays.
-In addition to protecting you from getting too much sun while you’re inside the tent, Nikwax will also keep your tent from fading.
+Their waterproof tent spray keeps you nice and dry and acts as a barrier against the sun’s UV rays.
+In addition to protecting you from getting too much sun while you’re inside, Nikwax will also keep your tent from fading.
 This increases the longevity of your product and puts more money back into your pocket!
 Nikwax is also known for being an environmentally-friendly company.

 Nikwax works best on synthetic fabrics and will not be as effective on natural ones, and you might have to apply multiple coats depending on the age of your gear.